onap/dmaap-datarouter/docs/data-router/data-router.rst

 ------------

 The DataRouter(DR) provisioning API is an HTTPS-based, REST-like API for creating and managing DR feeds and subscriptions.
-The Data Routing System project is intended to provide a common framework by which data producers can make data available to data consumers and a way for potential consumers to find feeds with the data they require.
+The DMaaP Data Router System project is intended to provide a common framework by which data producers can make data available to data consumers and a way for potential consumers to find feeds with the data they require.